doshky/blog/about.md

 ---
 title: "About "
+layout: default
 ---
-Hello, folks,
+Hello,

 my name is Diana...